-Nissan former Chair Ghosn’s lawyers ask charges be dismissed
+Nissan ex-chairman Ghosn’s lawyers want charges dismissed

 “To execute this scheme, the prosecutors illegally ceded their investigative powers to certain Nissan employees and consultants, and together with Nissan, unlawfully trampled Mr. Ghosn’s legal rights in Japan and around the world,” it said.

 Ghosn says he is innocent.
-He was arrested a year ago and is out on bail.
+He was arrested in November 2018 and is out on bail.
 The prosecutors say they are confident they have a case.

 The statement cited as misconduct the alleged abuse of the plea-bargaining system to get false and misleading testimony from Nissan employees and reliance on Nissan’s own investigation, which the lawyers call biased.

-The statement also cited the seizure of papers related to his trial and media leaks to allegedly harm his reputation.
+It also cited the seizure of papers related to his trial and media leaks intended to harm his reputation.

-Ghosn’s legal team is scheduled to have a news conference later Thursday.
+Ghosn’s legal team plans a news conference later Thursday.

+The team includes Junichiro Hironaka, famous for winning acquittals in a nation with a 99% conviction rate.

-Ghosn was sent to Nissan by Renault in the late 1990s and is credited with turning around a then near-bankrupt Nissan and leading it to one of the world’s top auto alliances.
+Ghosn was sent to Japan by Renault in the late 1990s and is credited with turning around a then near-bankrupt Nissan and helping transform it into one of the world’s top auto alliances.

 The charges against Ghosn allege under-reporting his promised compensation in documents and breaching trust in making dubious payments.